Olive Gunnison’s world-class collection of curiosities is slowly evaporating in a dusty basement

 The collection comprises thousands of birds along with their nests and eggs. | Photo: Alexandra Charitan

 The library’s copper cornice and clock tower have long oxidized to a color that vacillates between Statue of Liberty-green and nearly black, depending on the light.
-And—in what I later realized to be a fitting preview to the collection contained within—the four-sided clock stopped keeping time long ago.
+And—in what I later realized to be a fitting preview to the collections contained within—the four-sided clock stopped keeping time long ago.

 The Akin Free Library is a Victorian stone building with a green copper cupola.